Crow people: Gender and kinship system

 The Crow had a matrilineal system.
 After marriage, the couple was matrilocal (the husband moved to the wife's mother's house upon marriage).
-Women held a significant role within the tribe.
+Women hold a significant role within the tribe.

 Crow kinship is a system used to describe and define family members.
 Identified by Lewis Henry Morgan in his 1871 work Systems of Consanguinity and Affinity of the Human Family, the Crow system is one of the six major types which he described: Eskimo, Hawaiian, Iroquois, Crow, Omaha, and Sudanese.

 The Crow historically had a status for male-bodied two-spirits, termed baté/badé, such as Osh-Tisch.

-21st-century
+21st Century

 Geography

 The Crow Indian Reservation in south-central Montana is a large reservation covering approximately 2300000 acre of land area, the fifth-largest Indian reservation in the United States.
 The reservation is primarily in Big Horn and Yellowstone counties with ceded lands in Rosebud, Carbon, and Treasure counties.
 The Crow Indian Reservation's eastern border is the 107th meridian line, except along the border line of the Northern Cheyenne Indian Reservation.

 The southern border is from the 107th meridian line west to the east bank of the Big Horn River.
 The line travels downstream to Bighorn Canyon National Recreation Area and west to the Pryor Mountains and north-easterly to Billings.
 The northern border travels east and through Hardin, Montana, to the 107th meridian line.
 The 2000 census reported a total population of 6,894 on reservation lands.
 Its largest community is Crow Agency.

 Government

 Prior to the 2001 Constitution, the Crow Tribe of Montana was governed by its 1948 constitution.
 The former constitution organized the tribe as a general council (tribal council).
 The general council held the executive, legislative, and judicial powers of the government and included all enrolled, adult members of the Crow Tribe, provided that women were 18 years or older and men were 21 or older.
 The general council was a direct democracy, comparable to that the Haudenosaunee Confederacy.

 The Crow Tribe of Montana established a three-branch government at a 2001 council meeting with its 2001 constitution.
 The general council remains the governing body of the tribe; however, the powers were distributed to three separate branches within the government.
 In theory, the general council is still the governing body of the Crow Tribe, yet in reality the general council has not convened since the establishment of the 2001 constitution.

 The executive branch has four officials.
-These officials are known as the Chairperson, Vice-Chairperson, Secretary, and Vice-Secretary.
+These officials are known as the chairperson, Vice-chairperson, Secretary, and Vice-Secretary.
 The Executive Branch officials are also the officials within the Crow Tribal General Council, which has not met since 15 July 2001.

 The current administration of the Crow Tribe Executive Branch is as follows: